If you serve as a Virtual CIO for your small business clients, there’s a lot of responsibility on your plate.

 In this article, we'll look at five essential best practices, or commandments if you will, for taking on this highly-rewarding IT calling:

 If you’ve spent any time around a Fortune 1000 organization’s IT department, you know that dozens of distinct job functions and departments are dedicated to supporting end users.

 Given the huge IT labor shortages and the seemingly unquenchable thirst for outsourcing, many core IT services are provided internally by contractors.
 This is transparent to Fortune 1000 end users because they have a single contact point: the project manager, help desk coordinator, floor technician, departmental computer coordinator, or business unit technologist.

-But in a small business, a full-time computer support professional often isn’t on the payroll.
+But a full-time computer support professional often isn’t on the payroll in a small business.

 Hiring even a junior or entry-level IT technician or a desktop support specialist may not be cost-effective.
-Yet, in today’s highly competitive, information-centric climate, small businesses are relying more than ever on technology for mission-critical business functions.
+Yet, in today’s highly competitive, information-centric climate, small businesses rely more than ever on technology for mission-critical business functions.

-As a technology provider focusing on small businesses, you’re in a unique position to be the single point of contact for your small business clients’ IT support.
+As a technology provider focusing on small businesses, you’re uniquely positioned to be the single point of contact for your small business clients’ IT support.

-You have more control over customer satisfaction, response time, pricing, and licensing by providing an end-to-end solution.
+By providing an end-to-end solution, you have more control over customer satisfaction, response time, pricing, and licensing.

 In addition, you leverage your sales efforts and enhance your profit margins.